swat-ds/reactor-rooom/_projects/cutting-corners.md

 category: ['science']
 classes: ['embed','iframe','arcgis']
 excerpt: "How a flawed reactor, human error, and government negligence created the perfect recipe for disaster at Chernobyl. "
 description: "Is there more to the story of what caused the explosion at Chernobyl beyond a failed safety test?
-In this piece you'll learn what exactly happened in the reactor to cause an explosion, how the on-site cause was human error, and the Soviet Union's role in allowing this to happen.
-Through this project, you’ll be able to build a better narrative on the true cause of Chernobyl and learn how a nuclear reactor became an atomic bomb."
+In this piece, you will learn what exactly happened in the reactor to cause an explosion, as well as which human and design errors led to the catastrophe.
+Through this project, you will be able to better understand Chernobyl's scientific and human causes and to learn how a nuclear reactor became an atomic bomb."
 header:
   # overlay_image: /assets/images/smith.jpg
   teaser: assets/images/smith.jpg